 Prague also has an airport with affordable flights from most major cities in Europe.
+If you’re a backpacker on a budget, use Skiplagged to find the cheapest flights possible.
+It’s free to use and I’ve saved thousands of dollars on flights since I started using it religiously.
 Like most airports, it’s outside of the city but it’s easy to get to Prague’s city center from the airport.
 Take the bus from the airport to the metro station and then one can easily get anywhere they need.
 Uber is also an option, but taking public transport is significantly cheaper.

 Where To Stay in Prague

 Prague is a backpacker’s paradise.
 There are dozens of budget-friendly hostel options in Prague that cater to any travel style and budget.
 Be warned.
 Prague is a big party city.
 Lots of travelers come here looking to take advantage of the cheap drinks and wide variety of nightclubs.
 That being said, expect most hostels to be pretty social and lively.
 Some take it to another level, but even the quietest hostel will have a pretty social atmosphere.